-154. The Award will be made to the responsible and responsive Tenderer with the highest evaluated proposal following negotiation of an acceptable contract.
-The award will be in effect only after acceptance by the selected Tenderer of the terms and conditions and the most updated requrmenents relating to the Registry as available.
-The Contract will reflect the name of the tendered whose financials were provided in response to this RFP.
-Upon completion of negotiations, the Preparatory Commission will promptly notify the unsuccessful Tenderers.13

-155. The contract will be entered into between the successful tenderer and the Supervisory Authority, and on behalf of the Supervisory Authority will be signed by an authorised representative of the Preparatory Commission in its capacity as acting Supervisory Authority.

-156. The award will be for a contract with a term of 5 years, but no later than DD MM YYYY for the build and implementation phase, with possibility for extension up to a further 5 years.

-145.-The Preparatory Commission reserves the right to publicly disclose contract award information specifically in relation to the Vendor, the name of the tenderer receiving the contract and its country, and/or a brief description of the contract goods or services.
+- 170. The Award contract shall be concluded will be made to with the responsible and responsive Tenderer with the highest evaluated proposal following negotiation of an acceptable contract.
+The award contract will be in effect only after acceptance by the selected Tenderer of the terms and conditions and the most updated requirements relating to the Registry as available.
+The Contract will be concluded with the party whose financials were provided in response to this RFP.
+Upon completion of negotiations, the Preparatory Commission will promptly notify the unsuccessful Tenderers.
+12 - 171.
+The contract will be entered into between the successful tenderer and the Supervisory Authority Authority, and on behalf of the Supervisory Authority will be signed by an authorised representative of the Preparatory Commission in its capacity as acting Supervisory Authority. - 172.
+The award will be for a contract with a term of 5 years, but no later than DD MM YYYY for the build and implementation phase, with possibility for extension up to a further 5 years.
+For specific guidance on the timeline, please refer to Part E of this Section. - 173.
+Following the award of the contract and the circulation of letters of regret to unsuccessful bidders, a debriefing process shall be made available as follows: - 144.-The Preparatory Commission reserves the right to publicly disclose contract award information specifically in relation to the Vendor, the name of the tenderer receiving the contract and its country, and/or a brief description of the contract goods or services.
 The Tenderer's proposal and contractual documents will remain confidential and therefore not subject to disclosure.
 The contract will be entered into between the successful tenderer and the Supervisory Authority, and on behalf of the Supervisory Authority will be signed by an authorised representative of the Preparatory Commission in its capacity as acting Supervisory Authority.